On the minimum of a conditioned Brownian bridge: Introduction

 Probabilistic models try to account for heavy multimodality in the objective function.
 The irregularity and the independence of values over disjoint intervals of the Brownian bridge and other Markovian stochastic processes represent well this multimodality, although at a very local scale the functions found in practice are usually smooth.

-Our main interest is in expensive black-box functions from which only a few points can be sampled, where it is more important to have an estimation of the absolute error committed in approximating the true minimum than the convergence, the speed of convergence or the complexity properties of the algorithm.
+Our main interest is in expensive black-box functions from which only a few points can be sampled, where it is more important to have an estimation of the absolute error incurred in approximating the true minimum than the convergence, the speed of convergence, or the complexity properties of the algorithm.

-In this paper we establish some facts about the law of the minimum of a Brownian bridge on the interval $[0,1]$, conditioned to hit some points in the interior.
+In this paper we establish some facts about the law of the minimum of a Brownian bridge on the interval $[0,1]$, conditioned to hit some points $(t_i,x_i)\in(0,1)\times\Reals$.
 The density function of the law can be computed exactly, but we argue that it is better to use simulation to obtain its features.
-We then use these simulations to evaluate empirically the performance of three simple non-adaptive algorithms when only small samples are allowed.
+We then use these simulations to evaluate empirically the performance of three non-adaptive algorithms when only small samples are allowed.
+Two of them are very simple and known: pure random sampling and sampling at equidistant points.
+We propose a third one, which performs better in the present setting.
 New adaptive algorithms in the same setting will be presented and compared elsewhere.

 The Brownian bridge model in optimisation has been studied by several authors, from the point of view of the asymptotic properties of the algorithms (see, e.g. Locatelli \cite{MR1432103}, Ritter \cite{MR1085383}, Calvin \cite{MR1325821, MR1459267, MR2086951}).
 We mention here just two facts: \begin{enumerate} \item \emph{Long-run performance:} Sampling at $n$ equidistant points and taking the value of the best sampled point as the approximation of the true minimum has an absolute error whose expectation is $O(1/\sqrt{n})$.
 The best adaptive algorithm is better than the best non-adaptive algorithm concerning improvement rates, but asymptotically both are $O(1/\sqrt{n})$.
 Thus, sampling at equidistant points is optimal in the long run. \item \emph{Complexity:} For algorithms using $n$ function evaluations, the convergence to zero of the mean error cannot be $O(e^{-cn})$ for any constant $c$.
-(This order is indeed attained in unimodal functions, for example by Fibonacci search.) \end{enumerate}
+(This convergence order is indeed attained in unimodal functions, for example by Fibonacci search.) \end{enumerate} A general survey of probabilistic methods for optimisation can be found in Zhigljavsky and {\v{Z}}ilinskas \cite[ch.~4]{MR2361744}.